microsoft/TechExcel-Implementing-automation-practices-using-Azure-OpenAI/docs/03_implement_function_calls/03_implement_function_calls.md

 After you complete this lab, you will be able to:

-TODO:
-* Implement a customer account information lookup function against Cosmos DB using C#
+* Implement a customer account information lookup API endpoint against Cosmos DB using C#
-* Create a function to perform customer account lookup as part of a broader conversation
+* Create a function in Python to perform customer account lookup as part of a broader conversation
-* Incorporate function calling in the existing chat completions solution
+* Incorporate function calling into the existing chat completions solution

 ## Lab Duration